HusainBeepBop/business_sol/README.md

 - 🕒 **Task Scheduling** – Schedule your scripts to run at specific times.
 - 🧱 **Executable Bundling** – Scripts can be converted into standalone `.exe` files using PyInstaller.
 - 🧹 **Contact CSV Cleaner & Editor** – Clean, filter, edit, and export contact lists with a user-friendly GUI.
 Supports direct cell editing, row deletion, and Excel export.
+- 🌐 **Net Speed Monitor** – Continuously measure and log internet speed (download, upload, ping) with real-time graphs and CSV export.
+Built with PyQt6 and pyqtgraph.

 ---